JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's create an iOS application in Xcode.
 Let's open Xcode and select *Create a new Xcode project* option.
 In the dialog, wi select iOS target, and pick the *Single View App*.
-We fill the next next page with defaults, I use the `Kotlin iOS` as the *Product Name*.
+We fill the next next page with defaults, I use the `KotlinIOS` as the *Product Name*.
 Let's pick Swift as the language (it is possible to use Objective-C too).
 You should instruct Xcode to place the project into the `native` folder in our project.

 Right now you you should be able to run the application in the iOS emulator or in the iOS device.
 The device